-Simon Pagenaud is back in 2020 for a sixth season with Team Penske, the most successful North American single-seater team.
+Simon Pagenaud is back in 2021 for a seventh season with Team Penske, the most successful North American single-seater team.
 Pagenaud brilliantly won the 2019 Indianapolis 500 and became the first Frenchman to win "the greatest race in the world" in 99 years.
 Pagenaud's IndyCar record includes 15 wins, 14 pole positions (including the Indy 500), the 2016 IndyCar Series title and runner-up in 2017 and 2019.
-The Frenchman (Montmorillon, close to Poitiers) was voted Best Rookie in 2012 and won the U.S. ALMS LMP Endurance Championship in 2010.
+The Frenchman (born in Poitiers) was voted Best Rookie in 2012 and won the U.S. ALMS LMP Endurance Championship in 2010.

 Before becoming a champion in America, Pagenaud competed in Europe for several years before moving to the United States in 2006.
 After winning the "Volant Elf" (young drivers' competition), he got into motorsports in 2001 and finished second in the Formula Renault Campus championship straight away.
 The following year he moved to Formula Renault and finished runner-up in the Eurocup.
 He moved to the World Series by Renault in 2005.
 Attracted by the American championships, he participated in some tests with several Formula Atlantic championship teams and was hired by Team Australia in 2006 when he won the title ahead of current IndyCar driver Graham Rahal.
 Simon Pagenaud used his prize money to move up to the Champ Car World Series with Walker Racing and Team Australia in 2007.
 Already team-mate of Will Power at the time, he finished eighth in the final standings.
 Following the bankruptcy of Team Australia he joined the American Le Mans Series in 2008.
 At the same time, he participated in several endurance races in Europe, such as the 1000 kilometers of Spa which he won or the 24 Hours of Le Mans where he missed victory in 2011 by a close margin.
 The following year he signed with Sam Schmidt Motorsports and thus started his first full-time season in IndyCar.